OctopusDeploy/blog/blog/2018-01/permissions-in-react.md

  - React
 ---

-As part of our big portal overhaul in Octopus 4.0, we made the move from Angular to React, some great background and details is covered in that that post. https://octopus.com/blog/octopus-v4-angular-to-react
+As part of our big portal overhaul in Octopus 4.0, we made the move [from Angular to React](https://octopus.com/blog/octopus-v4-angular-to-react), some great background and detail is covered in that that post.

-An important part of the React code is the client-side permission checks.
-Octopus has a rich and large feature set.
-It also has a complex permission system to match those features that's evolved over time to support restricting users.
-For many customers permissions stay out of their way, but there are many customers who have opted into fine grained control of what teams and team members can see and do.
+Octopus has an extensive feature set.
+To accompany the wide range of features there's a complex permission system that has evolved over time to support restricting what users can see and do.
+Many customers choose to avoid tuning permissions and operate as a set of administrators with full access.
+For many organizations, that's not suitable and they have opted into fine grained control of what teams and team members can see and do.

+We half-jokingly, half-seriously, wanted to completely remove the fine-grained permissions and push customers to a simplified read and write model inside Octopus.
+With some exceptions like  providing security around sensitive data passwords, private keys, etc.

+But... that would have enraged thousands of customers.

+In this blog post I would like to share why those of us who maintain and interact with the permission system like to dream of a world where permissions are far simpler in Octopus.

 ## In this post